Youcheng/ServerTuning/Memory/Libraries.md

 ![dynamicLinking](https://github.com/Youcheng/ServerTuning/blob/master/Memory/pictures/dynamicLinking.png)

-what happens when multiple processes are using the same dynamic libraries?
+what happens when multiple processes are using the same dynamic library?
 --------------------------------------------------------------------------
         When we use libraries with dynamic linking, there can be multiple code and static segments in a process.
         The segments of the libraries can be shared with other processes through page caching,